 iii) A copy of the Agreement of Purchase and Sale.

-It should be noted, Omar never met the prospective purchase at any relevant time, never dealt directly with respect to any of the documents, and signed as witness although he never saw the Purchaser.
+It should be noted, Omar never met the prospective purchaser at any relevant time, never dealt directly with respect to any of the documents, and signed as witness although he never saw the Purchaser.